nlitz88/metrics/README.md

 ## Host Classes
 **Host Classes** are defined for each different type of host that a publisher class might use to retrieve its data.
 This might be more appropriate in a situation where someone wants to utilize the publishing infrastructure of metrics without the default host class with all of its device collection methods.
 Hosts have a list of devices and publishers that they interact with.

+Additionally, a more common implementation of this interface is having both local and remote host implementations.
+In this way, one instance of metrics can instantiate multiple hosts, grabbing data from a local host that connects to the docker socket and another host whose devices are in a virtual machine and must be queried via ssh.
+In this model, devices in the devices.yaml file would specify a host.
+Additionally, a hosts.yaml file would define hosts by hosttype and IP adddress (and potentially any other variant/types that might be created).

+One machine would have one instance of metrics running (perhaps on the hypervisor, or a dockerhost vm) that spawns hosts in new threads (or just one thread, multiple connections, something like this) where they can then be used to get their respective device data.

 #### Host Interface
 This interface defines the operations that each host class must implement.
 If a class is a host, then it must be able to initialize a list of devices to get data from, publish device data to a list of publishers, etc. There may be more requirements as time moves along.